A Spring Tonic, using the early greens of spring, may be just the thing you need to get through this month!

 Note: Only eat rhubarb stalks.
 Do not eat the leaves, as they contain high levels of oxalic acid, which is toxic in high doses.

 Boil rhubarb and enjoy it as a soup (with some sweetener).
 Rhubarb is also delicious in preserves, puddings, and pies.

 Note: If you find these plants in the wild, make sure that you are allowed to legally dig the roots.
 If you make these tonics for ingestion, consult with a health professional so that you are making them safely.
-For example, sassafras can be toxic in large amounts and needs to be processed properly.
+For example, sassafras can be toxic in large amounts, so don’t drink enormous amounts year-round!

-If you make or drink spring tonics, please share your recipes, tips, tricks, and stories below!
+If you make or drink spring tonics, or have any questions, please share below!